 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide explains how to use PHPMailer with the Web hosting Infomaniak.
+This guide explains how to use PHPMailer with the Web hosting.

-- PHPMailer is a library for sending e-mails from a website in HTML format.
+- PHPMailer is a library that allows sending HTML-formatted emails from a website.

-- The latter allows for the support of attachments, and the support of SMTP authentication and multipart/alternative for customers who cannot read emails in HTML format.
+- It notably handles attachments, and supports SMTP authentication and multipart/alternative for clients who cannot read HTML-formatted emails.

 To use PHPMailer, it is necessary to install it manually:

-- Click here in order to download the PHPMailer library.
+- Click here to download the PHPMailer library.

-- Copy files to a directory of your website by FTP.
+- Copy the files into a directory of your website via FTP.

 Link your script to PHPMailer, example: